utilyre/uvim/README.md

 - Run `:TSInstall all` to install all treesitter parsers available (useful for syntax highlighting).

-- See `:help lspconfig-all` to get an understanding of how you should configure an specific language server.
+- See `:help lspconfig-all` to get an understanding of how you would setup a language server.

   **NOTE**: Store server configurations inside `user/servers.lua` relative to this repository's root.

-- See [null-ls builtins][builtins] to figure out how you should configure an specific linting/formatting tool, A.K.A source.
+- See [null-ls builtins][builtins] to figure out how you are expected to configure a source, A.K.A. a linting/formatting tool.

-  **NOTE**: Store source configurations inside `user/sources.lua` relative to this repository's root.
+  **NOTE**: Keep source configurations inside `user/sources.lua` of this repository.

 [builtins]: https://github.com/jose-elias-alvarez/null-ls.nvim/blob/main/doc/BUILTINS.md